Scouts BSA

 This merit badge workshop is open to any youth in 1st – 5th grade.
 We will be meeting all requirements for the following badges:

-- Webelos Engineering
+- Boy Scout Webelos Engineering

 Scouts participating in this workshop will study real-life engineers, design custom blueprints, use the Engineer Design Process, then investigate potential and kinetic energy to build, test, and race a balloon-powered vehicle and racetrack!